exasol/pyexasol/doc/user_guide/best_practices.rst

 Avoid Using INSERT Prepared Statement to Import Raw Values in SQL
 -----------------------------------------------------------------
-PyEXASOL supports INSERT prepared statements via ``.ext.insert_multi()`` function.
+PyExasol supports INSERT prepared statements via ``.ext.insert_multi()`` function.
 It works for small data sets and may provide some performance benefits.

 However, it is strongly advised to use more efficient ``IMPORT`` command and HTTP transport instead.
 It has a small overhead to initiate the communication, but large data sets will be transferred and processed much faster.
 It is also more CPU and memory efficient.